-Students will be required to take a comprehensive exam that tests the student's ability to synthesize the knowledge he/she has gained in individual DLA courses.
+Students will be required to take a comprehensive exam that tests their ability to synthesize the knowledge they have gained in individual DLA courses.
 The exam consists of written and oral questions.
-The student must pass the written exam as a prerequisite for taking the oral exam.
+Students must pass the written exam questions as a prerequisite for taking the oral portion of the exam.

 The DLA thesis emphasizes original interpretation and synthesis.
 A faculty advisor, appointed to each student early in the program, works closely with the student at all stages of the thesis.

 Candidates will be selected by faculty members of the DLA Faculty Steering Committee and recommended to the dean of the graduate school for approval.
 A maximum of 6 units of graduate credit may be transferred to the DLA program.

 Candidates must have an exceptionally strong undergraduate and graduate academic record, and they must demonstrate superior writing and, preferably, research skills.
 Normally, the minimum undergraduate and graduate GPA will be 3.0.